rngadam/uwh/specification.md

 ### General Principles & Priorities

-- **Breath Management:** Staying surfaced to recover breath is the highest priority.
+- **Breath Management:** Staying surfaced to recover breath is required.
 Players must surface if their breath gets too low.
 Players can only dive again when they have fully recovered their breath.
+Breath recovery is twice as fast as the breath hold but is constrained by stamina.
-- **Low Breath Action (Puck Possession):** If a player has the puck underwater and their breath is getting low, they will attempt to move the puck towards the opponent's goal before surfacing.
+- **Low Breath Action (Puck Possession):** If a player has the puck underwater and their breath is getting low, they will attempt to pass the puck to one of their team mate.

 ---